Tdnshah/thehigglers/src/pages/blogs/drupal10-development-environment-using-lando.md

 ---
 uuid: 96310611-db01-4bb8-99f3-37078255f87d
 layout: ../../layouts/SingleBlog.astro
-title: Drupal 10 development enviornment setup using lando..
+title: Drupal 10 development environment setup using lando..
 pubDate: 2023-03-01 02:43:59
 type: blog
 description: Get your Drupal 10 development environment up and running quickly and easily with Lando!
 Our expert team has the knowledge and experience to help you set up a customized development environment that's optimized for Drupal 10.
 With Lando, you can streamline your workflow and focus on what matters most – building great websites.
 Contact us today to learn more about how we can help you get started with Drupal 10 development using Lando.